umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 The first step in moving to a dedicated resource is to access your project in the project overview at [Umbraco.io](https://www.s1.umbraco.io/projects).

-- In the project overview you can find all the projects that you have been invited to or have created.

-- From here you need to find the project that you want to move to dedicated.
+- Find and select the project that you want to move to dedicated resources.

 - Select *Dedicated Resources* from the *Settings* menu.